-- a.
+- 5. Consider steps to preserve and record physical and other evidence, which may be important to enforce rights or obtain remedies (including pressing criminal charges or seeking a civil protective order). - a.
 Details that may be important to identify the allegedly responsible individual include the perpetrator's name (if known) and a description of the perpetrator (including clothing worn and a physical description of the perpetrator), and the details of the incident of sexual harassment (including, for example, the location, possible witnesses, etc.). - b.
 If individuals do change or have access to other materials like sheets or blankets present during the assault/violence, those materials can be brought to the hospital or given to law enforcement for evidence collection.
 Individuals should use a paper bag, not a plastic bag, if they choose to transport any of these materials on their own.
 Note that this is by no means an exhaustive summary regarding evidence preservation, which is outside the scope of this Policy. - c.
 Individuals may also consider preserving electronic evidence and other relevant information, such as communications from the perpetrator (including email, text messages, mail, instant messaging, etc.). - 6.
 Seek confidential counseling services.
 Individuals can obtain confidential counseling assistance whether or not they file a report. - 7.
 Seek assistance regarding obtaining interim supportive or protective measures at the university, including no-contact orders and changes to university academic, living, student financial aid, visa and immigration, working, and transportation situations, regardless of whether individuals choose to report the sexual misconduct.
 The Title IX coordinator or CS&S will provide individuals with written information about university and community resources for changing situations or addressing needs. - 8.
 Create a safety plan.
 The Title IX coordinator, CS&S and other university administrators are able to assist individuals with creating such a plan.
 Community organizations may be able to assist as well. - 9.
 Individuals may seek a protective order or similar order from a court.
 Please note that the local authorities are responsible for the enforcement of these items and not CS&S, but CS&S will provide assistance.